fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/externals.rst

 double click on them and "allow" the connection.
 This operation requires admin rights on the machine.
 Once all this has been done, running "xeyes" should work and open the pop-up.

-Having configured the X 11Forwarding, this can be used for installing Matlab.
-For this, one should follow the instructions in `<https://uk.mathworks.com/help/install/ug/install-products-with-internet-connection.html>`_, making sure that the version of Matlab being downloaded is compatible with the Python version being used.
+Having configured the X 11Forwarding, this can be used for installing MATLAB.
+For this, one should follow the instructions in `<https://uk.mathworks.com/help/install/ug/install-products-with-internet-connection.html>`_, making sure that the version of MATLAB being downloaded is compatible with the Python version being used.
 The following page might help with
 that: `<https://uk.mathworks.com/support/requirements/python-compatibility.html>`_.

-After running "sudo ./install" from the Matlab folder (as suggested in the Mathworks instructions), the graphical interface will open.
+After running "sudo ./install" from the MATLAB folder (as suggested in the Mathworks instructions), the graphical interface will open.
 Here, the user is asked to select suitable folder for the MATLAB installation.
 Let's call this path "matlabroot".
 In the last window, before the installation starts, there should be a question on whether to create symbolic links and where.
 That box should be ticked, and the path provided there should correspond to the previously selected "matlabroot".
 Finally, the path "<matlabroot>/bin/glnxa64" should be added to LD_LIBRARY_PATH, and the path "<matlabroot>/bin" should be added to both PATH and PYTHONPATH.

-Having installed matlab, to use it within Fitbenchmarking, it is necessary to install the MATLAB engine, as previously mentioned.
-Furthermore, Matlab requires additional Python packages to be installed.
+Having installed MATLAB, to use it within Fitbenchmarking, it is necessary to install the MATLAB engine, as previously mentioned.
+Furthermore, MATLAB requires additional Python packages to be installed.
 You can find the instructions on how to install these packages by following the link provided: :ref:`here <extra_dependencies>`.

 RALFit